 My own capital history confirms Piketty's warning that the modern economy favors capital returns over wages.
 My health has been poor, so I've never earned much; in INCOME terms I'm lower-working-class.
 But I lived cheaply and saved compulsively, invested it all in social funds (nonmilitary firms with good ecological & labor & consumer track records), and LEFT it invested longterm, not trying to outsmart the market.
-I retired at 36 after a single decade of wage work.
+(I didn't know this approach had been independently invented by Graham Alexander and popularized by his grad student Warren Buffett.
+I just made it up.)
+Did it work?
+I retired at 36, after a single decade of wage work.
 My co-workers focused on promotions & bonuses--income.
-They earned more but saved less and invested more conservatively (and complexly, hedging and spreading it between bonds, stocks, real estate and so on; and ignoring ethical standards "because those restrict your pool of potential firms too much").
-They're still working.
+They earned more but saved less and invested more complexly, more "safely", hedging and spreading it between bonds, stocks, real estate and so on; buying and selling actively; and ignoring ethical standards "because those restrict your pool of potential firms too much").

 In CAPITAL terms, I'm low-end rich, $1.6M.
 A quarter of that was a recent inheritance.
 Less than 1/8 was the wages I saved up.
 Over 5/8 are capital gains & dividends earned by the firms I invested in with those savings!
 Even for a small-scale saver like me, capital growth outpaced my wages after my first 5 years of saving & investing; lifetime, they're over 5 times as big!
 The system today, just as in the 19th Century, overwhelmingly favors capital.

 Maybe this huge discrepancy in growth is due to my location in the New World.
 Piketty looks deep into the past, and old financial records are overwhelmingly European--and colonial.
 5% may be correct for economies built on slavery & war: that'd be the whole world in the 18th & 19th centuries, growing patchy in the 20th, until, after WW2, Africa and Asia have held a near-monopoly on war--98-99% of all deaths.
 Maybe a 10% return is reasonable for any market not regularly devastated by war.
 And what of slavery and subtler exploitation?
 Returns on modern social/ethical funds hint that good labor relations help the bottom line--so, did worker exploitation stunt growth and returns for centuries?
-Possibly.
-I'd like to see more on this.
+Probably.

-Piketty concedes stocks do better than bonds and real estate's even worse (averaging just 3%) but points out longterm returns on capital are lowered by inflation & taxes--trimming about 2% each for most investors.
+Piketty confirms the conventional wisdom that stocks outperform bonds with real estate's way behind (averaging just 3%) but points out longterm returns on capital are lowered by inflation & taxes--trimming about 2% each for most investors.
 So is the stock market's 10-12% really 6-8%?
 Well, no, not for most of us.
 US law doesn't tax the first $35,000 or so of capital gains.
 The mega-rich have their own ways of evading taxes on capital and capital gains.
 And inflation nibbles at everyone, not just market investors.
 My rule of thumb remains 10%.
 9, if you're feeling cautious.

 It looks impressive.
 It supports bad business.
-It loses billions.
+It causes crashes.
+It destroys.

 My guess: only the topflight experts (who only billionaires can afford) overcome their brainwashing to be daredevils... and dare to be dull and obvious.
 Or else they take great risks, working hard to achieve 10%... which you can get doing nothing but investing in firms that aren't scum, and... being... patient.
 Get rich slow!

-In short: I'm one of the TINY minority (0.1%?) living entirely on capital, not wages, not just for a decade or so in old age, but my whole adult life.
+In short: I'm one of the TINY minority (0.1%?) living entirely on capital, not wages, not just for a decade or so in old age, but my whole adult life, but who didn't inherit most of that capital--I guess the technical term would be "selfmade rentier".
 My experience makes me disagree with Piketty on this point (and agree with some conservatives, to my surprise).
 Working people CAN and SHOULD save.
 They NEED to tap into the power of capital.
 It's NOT arcane, NOT inaccessible, NOT reserved for billionaires.
 They'd like you to think so--so you stay wage slaves.

 But not only the working class sees wealth in income terms.
-What surprises me it that the college-fund evidence implies even high-end financial "experts" have the income mindset, playing get-rich-quick, trying to make capital grow by effort and cunning, buying and selling, playing the market--not simply investing in stuff they believe is actually good and then giving it time to develop.
-They sabotage themselves--and the larger economy, too.
+What surprises me it that the college-fund evidence implies even high-end financial "experts" have the income mindset, playing get-rich-quick, trying to make capital grow by effort and cunning, buying and selling, playing the market--not simply investing in ideas & people they think are good, and then giving them time to enact their dreams.
+Short-term market-players sabotage themselves--and the larger economy, too.

 MY (MICRO-ECONOMIC) ADVICE